xTremeLektro/serendipityinspirev2/blueprint.md

 - **TipTap Editor Toolbar:** The `SimpleEditor` in `ServiceForm` includes a comprehensive toolbar with various formatting options, consistent with the blog post editor.
 - **Server Actions:** The service management pages use server actions to fetch, a new section to the `blueprint.md` with the changes I have made.
 - **Inverted Publish/Unpublish Icons:** Inverted the `FaEye` and `FaEyeSlash` icons in the blog post list to correctly represent the published status.

+## Current Request

+- **Remove Image Field from Blog Edit Page:** Removed the image upload field from the blog edit page.
+- **Display Published Date:** Added the published date to the blog edit page.